 To learn more about these opportunities, please click the fellowship title below.

-McCloy Fellowships on Global Trends allow American and German professionals to conduct research on timely topics while consulting their transatlantic counterparts.
-Focusing on common challenges facing both sides of the Atlantic, fellows carry out research in the areas of urbanization, climate change and sustainability, technological breakthroughs, and demographics and social change.
+McCloy Fellowships on Global Trends allow American and German professionals to research timely topics while consulting their transatlantic counterparts.
+Focusing on common challenges facing both sides of the Atlantic, fellows carry out research in the areas of equity and social justice, urbanization, climate change and sustainability, digitalization, public health, as well as financial concerns such as inflation, trade, and global supply chains.

 Dr. Richard M. Hunt Fellowships for the Study of German Politics, Society, and Culture support exceptional American academics whose research contributes to the scholarly discourse on contemporary German society and the political, cultural, and social history of Germany.